 Options for surrendering litters of kittens

-If they are feral, please contact One of a Kind Pets at 330-865-6890 and ask about their TNR program.
+If they are feral or semi-feral, please contact One of a Kind Pets at 330-865-6890 and ask about their TNR program.

 1. We can help you if you can foster them until they are ready to be adopted.
-We will provide you with anything that you need to foster.
-This includes a crate (they have to be kept inside), litter, food, a litter box, toys and medical care.
 The time commitment is until they are 2 pounds (typically 8-10 weeks old).
 If you can make the commitment to saving these kittens, please fill out our surrender application and we will be in touch with you.

 2. If you cannot foster the kittens, we can take them with your donation of $200.
 If you would like to do this, please fill out our surrender application and note this and we will be in touch with you.

 3. You can take them to Summit county animal control.
+There is a $25 fee per cat/kitten to surrender.
 There they will be updated medically and put up for adoption.
 Multiple rescue groups pull cats from there as well, so there is a chance they will end up in rescue if they aren’t adopted straight from there.
 We cannot promise they will not be euthanized.
 They do their best, but when full they have no choice.

 Find a stray dog?
 Please scroll to bottom of page to look at your options.